 - Carry-on Luggage: If you’re only spending a few days in Taiwan or a light packer, then this 21-inch American Tourister carry-on is a great choice.

-- Dry bag: Taiwan is a mecca for adventure sports – river tracing, canoeing, boating, cliff jumping, waterfall chasing, you name it – Taiwan has it all.
-If you’re going to spend lots of time near the water, it’s a good idea to include a dry bag on your Taiwan packing list.
+- Dry bag: Taiwan is a mecca for adventure sports, especially in places like Hualien and Yilan.
+Whether you’re into river tracing, canoeing, boating, cliff jumping, or waterfall chasing – the island has it all.
+If you’re planning to spend time near the water, a dry bag is a smart addition to your Taiwan packing list.

 - Jewelry organizer: There’s no need to pack any flashy jewelry pieces for your trip.
-But if you do want to bring a few essential pieces, this tiny Vee Travel Jewelry Box is a great option.
+But if you do want to bring a few essential pieces, this tiny jewelry box is a great option.
 It fits in your handbag and is perfect for keeping your jewelry from getting tangled up.

 - Toiletry/cosmetics bag: If you’re not a big fan of hanging toiletry bags, then this lightweight, translucent toiletry bag is just what you need.
 Another great way to pack lighter is to invest in refillable travel bottles or jars.

-- Travel wallet: If you like to keep your passport and all your travel documents in one easy-to-find place, then it’s worth getting a Zoppen Multi-purpose Rfid Blocking Travel Wallet.
+- Travel wallet: If you like to keep your passport and all your travel documents in one easy-to-find place, this multi-purpose travel wallet is for you.

 Electronics & Gadgets

-- Portable power bank: A rechargeable power bank is a huge must to keep your phone juiced up so that you can access all your favorite apps on the go.
-This slim Mophie portable charger can power up to three devices at once.
+- Portable power bank: A rechargeable power bank is a must to keep your phone juiced up so that you can access all your favorite apps on the go.
+This slim, fast-charging Anker portable charger has a 10000 mAh battery and a USB-C input.

 - Kindle: To be honest, there are oodles of awesome things to do in Taiwan, and you’ll never be bored.
 But if you need to catch up on some reading, this Kindle Paperwhite is super lightweight and waterproof.

 - Travel adapter: The standard voltage in Taiwan is 110V with a frequency of 60Hz, and the typical plug types are A and B. Unless you’re from America or Canada, it’s a good idea to pack a good travel adapter.
-This travel plug works in 150 countries and has four USB sockets, so you never have to worry about keeping your devices all charged up.
+This travel plug works in 160 countries.
+It also has four USB sockets, so you never have to worry about keeping your devices all charged up.

 - Airpods: If you are a minimal packer and don’t like carrying around bulky headphones, then a good pair of Apple AirPods is just what you need.
 Not only are they super lightweight, but they have excellent sound quality.